-Any school registered in OBOB may send one team per division to their Regional competition.
+Any school/public library registered in OBOB may send one team per division to their Regional competition.
 Grant recipients must participate and compete.

 Students must participate with the school in which they are registered.
-Teams may not be made up of students from more than one school.
+School teams may not be made up of students from more than one school.
+Students not registered on a school team may register on a team with the public library in which derestriction they live.

 Students who are currently homeschooled may participate in OBOB as a member of a school team within the public school attendance boundaries of the school in which the student's parents reside (as per ORS 339.460 section B, part f).
 Homeschooled students may not, however, form a team on their own.
 Homeschooled students wishing to participate in OBOB should contact their local school library for OBOB-related class and/or practice requirements (ORS 339.60, Sec B(e).
 Homeschooled students may be placed on a school OBOB team at the local level following the same procedures and guidelines used for traditional students.
+As an alternative, students may register on a public library team as provided above.
 Students enrolled in virtual schools will follow the same guidelines as homeschooled participants.